-If your furnace vents out the side of the house, check to see if anything could be blocking the intake or exhaust.
+If you have a furnace that vents out the side of the house, check to see if anything could be blocking the intake or exhaust.
 Be sure the area isn’t obstructed by leaves, animal nests, or snow/ice.

 What Should You Expect After a Furnace Tune-Up?
 Improved Function

 Your HVAC system is an expensive investment with a limited lifetime.
-Depending on use, with regular maintenance you can expect your furnace and air conditioner to last between 8-18 years before you will need to install a new one.
-However, poor maintenance is one of the main reasons for early replacement HVAC systems prior to end of average life expectancy.
+Depending on use, with proper maintenance you can expect your furnace and air conditioner to last between 8-18 years before you will need to consider replacement.
+However, poor maintenance is one of the main reasons for earlier replacement HVAC systems prior to end of average life expectancy.

-If you’re wondering how much a furnace tune up costs, you can relax knowing it’s not going to cost a limb.
+If you’re wondering how much a furnace tune up costs, you can relax knowing it’s not going to break the bank.
 Frequently we have special offers in your local area that you can use to justify your next Starbucks run.

-It’s better to take action now and be prepared than to regret it during the first visit Jack Frost makes this year when your furnace takes a dive.
+It’s best to take action now and be prepared than to regret it during the first visit Jack Frost makes this year when your furnace isn’t working.
 If you would like to learn more about what a furnace tune-up includes, or how it benefits you—give our experts a call at 866-397-3787 or schedule an appointment online.